Finance: Managerial finance

+is the branch of finance that deals with the financial aspects of the management of a company, and the financial dimension of managerial decision-making more broadly.
+It provides the theoretical underpin for the practice described above, concerning itself with the managerial application of the various finance techniques.
+Academics working in this area are typically based in business school finance departments, in accounting, or in management science.

-The techniques addressed and developed relate in the main to managerial accounting and corporate finance:
+The tools addressed and developed relate in the main to managerial accounting and corporate finance:

 the former allow management to better understand, and hence act on, financial information relating to profitability and performance; the latter, as above, are about optimizing the overall financial structure, including its impact on working capital.

-The implementation of these techniques i.e. financial management is outlined above.

-Academics working in this area are typically based in business school finance departments, in accounting, or in management science.
+Key aspects of managerial finance thus include: